acodesmith/auto-alt-text/README.md

 Currently, the only supported service is AWS Image Rekognition.
 AWS charges based on usage.
 Each image processed will increase the cost.
 Please monitor your AWS bill!

+## TODOs
+* Settings Page needs descriptions for each field